Documentation Index

-Tasks for Your Agents
+Triggers for Your Agents

-Tasks let your agent work without you.
+Triggers let your agent work without you.
 Set a schedule or connect an event, and the agent runs on its own.

 You’ve built an agent.
 You’ve made it good.
 The next step is to stop triggering it yourself.